Alex Verdugo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).
+- The Yankees' 3.57 team ERA ranks fourth among all league pitching staffs.

-- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in the league).
+- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (77 total, 1.1 per game).

+- German gets the start for the Yankees, his 13th of the season.
+He is 4-3 with a 3.49 ERA and 64 strikeouts in 67 2/3 innings pitched.

-- In his most recent appearance on Tuesday, the right-hander went six innings against the Chicago White Sox, allowing three earned runs while surrendering six hits.
+- The righty last pitched on Saturday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up six hits.

-- The 27-year-old has amassed an ERA of 4.96, with 9.6 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .287 against him.
+- In 12 games this season, the 30-year-old has put up an ERA of 3.49, with 8.6 strikeouts per nine innings.
+Opponents are batting .186 against him.

 © 2023 Data Skrive.
 All rights reserved.